gaehlerm/SoftwareEngineering/README.md

 I hope from this description you already understand that strong coupling makes the code very difficult to understand.
 Additionally, it also makes it brittle, which isn't any better.
 It becomes increasingly difficult to make any changes.
 Implementing new features will take a long time, and fixing bugs is challenging because it is not clear what each class is supposed to do exactly.
 Having strongly coupled code can become a nightmare.

 There always has to be some amount of coupling [Decoupling].
 Code cannot exist without it.
 It's the glue holding everything together.
 But the level of coupling between classes should be minimized because too much glue makes everything sticky.
-Additionally, there are techniques to decouple your code.
+There is never too little coupling.
+Furthermore, there are techniques to decouple your code.
 Creating an adapter between two classes, for instance, can provide more flexibility.
 This allows you to modify the classes independently, and you will only need to adjust the adapter when necessary.

+Anyway, the rule of high cohesion and low coupling is a good rule of thumb when dealing with worker classes.
+If you stick to it, you can properly structure your classes.

 ### Other class types

 Maybe you have realized by now why this rule about high cohesion does not apply to all kinds of classes.
 A pure data class has very little cohesion.
-The variables are only placed into a data structure because they share some similarities.
+The variables are only placed into a data structure because they share some similar properties.
+Like a hammer and a screw driver both being tools.
 Splitting a data class requires no effort at all.
 You may split it however you like.
 A delegating class also has very little cohesion.
-Nevertheless, These classes are extremely valuable as they allow you to structure your code.
+Nevertheless, these classes are extremely valuable as they allow you to structure your code.
 This rule about cohesion mostly applies to worker classes.

 ### Inheritance

 Coupling is one of the reasons why I recommend avoiding the use of inheritance.
 Inheritance is one of the strongest coupling available in software development.
 The derived class inherits all the implementations of the base class functions.
 Vice versa, the behavior of the base class functions may change if some function calls are overridden by the derived class.
-Inheritance can obfuscate the code, and removing inheritance at a later stage can be nearly impossible.
+Inheritance can obfuscate the code, and removing inheritance at a later stage is extremely challenging.

 ## Static Expression